-LycaHealth specialise in private ultrasound scans for adults and pregnancy to provide reassurance, diagnosis and advice.
-We use Phillips advanced EPIQ ultrasound systems to achieve outstanding image results.
+We specialise in private ultrasound scans in London for adult health concerns and pregnancy to provide reassurance, diagnosis and advice.
+Our state-of-the-art Phillips advanced EPIQ ultrasound system achieves outstanding image results.

 An ultrasound, also called a sonogram, is a painless test that uses high-frequency waves to create images of organs and other internal structures inside the human body.
 The process involves a probe which is coated with jelly and placed on the skin over the area being examined.
 The sound waves generated by the probe will travel through blood but if they hit a denser object, they will bounce back.
 This information is sent to a monitor, creating a real-time image of the internal underlying structures.

-LycaHealth offers a wide range of private pregnancy scans in London and Kent, including 3D and 4D baby scans.
-We have the best local healthcare professionals who have undertaken specialised and extensive training to provide diagnostic pregnancy scans.
+Our specialists are on hand to provide ultrasound baby scans for expectant mothers, whatever stage of your pregnancy.
+We provide private pregnancy scans in east London and Kent, including 3D and 4D baby scans.
+We have the best local healthcare professionals who have years of experience in the medical field and have undertaken extensive training to provide high quality and accurate diagnostic pregnancy scans.

 Pregnancy ultrasound scans are completely safe for the baby, and are non-invasive.
-The scan will allow assessment of the baby’s gestational age, size and growth, check for ectopic pregnancies, determine due date, assess positioning, check for causes of bleeding or for general reassurance.
+The pregnancy scan will allow assessment of the baby’s gestational age, size and growth, check for ectopic pregnancies, determine your due date, assess positioning, check for causes of bleeding or for general reassurance.
+You may be looking for a private early pregnancy scan in Kent or London, or just want to keep checking up on your baby’s progress.
+We can provide ultrasounds at times that are flexible around you, and deliver same day ultrasound results.

-Please be aware that gender scans can never be 100% accurate, as it is dependant on factors including gestational age, position and location of umbilical cord.
+Please be aware that gender scans can never be 100% accurate; although we do try and be as accurate as possible, it is dependant on factors including gestational age, position and location of umbilical cord.

-Contact us for more information on private baby scans in London and Kent.
+Contact us for more information on our private baby scans in East London and Kent.

 Before having certain types of ultrasound, you may be asked to follow a few instructions to maximise the results and quality of images produced.
 Your sonographer may ask you to remove certain items of clothing or wear a hospital gown – this will depend on the part of the body being assessed.